SamieiSara/loan-risk-fraud-analytics/README.md

 ## 🎯 Business Problem
 Financial institutions generate a significant portion of their revenue through lending.
 However, poor risk assessment can lead to **loan defaults and financial losses**, while undetected fraud can further impact profitability.

-This project aims to answer key business questions such as:
-- Which customers are more likely to default?
-- What factors contribute to higher credit risk?
-- Are there patterns indicating fraudulent loan applications or transactions?
-- How can executives monitor overall portfolio health effectively?
+This project leverages data analytics to examine customer credit behavior, quantify risk levels, and uncover fraud patterns, providing a structured approach to monitoring portfolio health and supporting more accurate and consistent lending decisions.
 ---

 ## 🧩 Dataset